GregorVojvoda/Live-Football-World-Cup-Score-Board/README.md

 Lower scores than the current ones are allowed, as goals can be revoked in rare situations.
 #### Ending the Game:
   You can end the game, which simply sets the finish property to true.
-#### Getting the Overall Score:
-  The overall score of the game is the sum of the home and away team scores.

 ### FifaWorldCupScoreBoard
 The **FifaWorldCupScoreBoard** is a simple implementation of the ScoreBoard interface.
 It does not require any initialization parameters.